radarbot-team/radarbot-team-best-pratices/analytics/python/README.md

 #### Loading process information

-In order to get visualize a loading bar when you are iterating over any dataset information, **tqdm** library is a good choice.
+In order to visualize a loading bar when you are iterating over any dataset information, **tqdm** library is a good choice.

-Suppose you want to modify something in your input dataset, which is very big.
-You can check if the process is running or blocked with:
+If we wanted to perform a heavy modification operation in an input dataset, would be very appropriate to check if the process is actually running or blocked:

 ````python
 for elem in tqdm(np.nditer(elements), total=elements.shape[0]):
   do_something()
 ````

-The output would be something like:
+The resulting output would be:

 76%|████████████████████████████        | 7568/10000 [00:33<00:10, 229.00it/s]